Phone Number:(250) 853-3727

 Prof. Alexandrowicz is particularly interested in looking at text that include scripts, musical lyrics and poems, and working with performers to bring them to life on stage.

-He is collaborating with famed Canadian poets, Lorna Crozier and Erin Mouré, as well as Alexandra Pohran Dawkins, an oboist and head of woodwins at the School of Music, to produce a series of stage performances based on Crozier's poems.
+He is collaborating with famed Canadian poets, Lorna Crozier and Erin Moure, as well as Alexandra Pohran Dawkins, an oboist and head of Woodwins at the School of Music, on a project that involves staging a two-act work in Vancouver for six actors, two dancers and two musicians.
+It will be composed of pieces using texts by both Crozier and Moure.

 His passion for crossing disciplinary boundaries and his use of comedy to reach audiences inspire his students to try different creative possibilities.